 Sensors - EM systems may be equipped with a variety of integrated sensors that can provide additional information on fishing activity, trigger activation or adjustment of configurations of cameras, and identify points of interest to expedite EM video review.
 This may include “synthetic sensors” that use camera imagery used to capture imagery of fishing activities.

-Uninterruptible power supply (UPS) - Provides power to the system and enables controlled shutdown in the event of a power loss.
+Uninterruptible power supply (UPS) - Provides power to the system and enables controlled shutdown in the event of a power loss so as to preserve the security and integrity of data .

 User interface - A display that communicates EM system status messages and provides views of onboard cameras.

-Vessel Monitoring Plan (VMP) - A document describing how an electronic monitoring system is specifically positioned and configured on a vessel (e.g. camera placement with images of camera views and types and locations of sensors) to allow effective monitoring of fishing activity and accurate generation of EM Data specified by the EM Programmes.
+Vessel Monitoring Plan (VMP) - A document describing how an electronic monitoring system is specifically positioned and configured on a vessel (e.g. camera placement with images of camera views and types and locations of sensors) to allow effective monitoring of fishing activity and accurate generation of EM Data specified by the EM Program.

 Vessel Operator - any person who is in charge of, directs or controls a vessel, charterer and master.

-VMS - systems employed to monitor the position of fishing vessels for the purpose of effective management of fisheries.
+Appendix 2: Technical EM standards

-SSP: Onboard EM Systems
+Onboard EM Systems

 Onboard EM Systems comprise all vessel components supporting the acquisition of and reporting of EM Records.
-Onboard EM Systems shall be configured such that they collect the information set out in a relevant WCPFC agreed minimum data standards .
-The core EM System components covered in these SSPs are: control centre, user interface, cameras, geolocation device, uninterruptible power supply, sensors, and communication system.
+Onboard EM Systems shall be configured such that they allow collection of the data fields set out in the EM data requirements.
+The core EM System components covered in these Specifications, Standards, and Procedures (SSPs) are: control centre, user interface, cameras, geolocation device, uninterruptible power supply, sensors, and communication system.
 Together, these components ensure that required information is collected, including system health status, to support fisheries management and enforcement objectives.